syncfusion-content/blazor-docs/blazor/appbar/size-and-color.md

 ### Dark AppBar

-This color mode can be set to the AppBar by setting `AppBarColor.Dark` to the property `ColorMode`.
+This color mode can be set to the AppBar by setting `AppBarColor.Dark` to the property [ColorMode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfAppBar.html#Syncfusion_Blazor_Navigations_SfAppBar_ColorMode).
 Dark AppBar can be displayed with a dark background and its corresponding font color.

 ```cshtml
 @using Syncfusion.Blazor.Navigations